C-Claus/BlenderScripts/install_third_party_modules.md

-# 02_Blender_Python_scripts
+## Script to install third-party modules in Blender's Python on Windows 10

-# Script to install third-party modules in Blender's Python on Windows 10
+## Run Blender in Administrator Mode

-# Run Blender in Administrator Mode
+## Copy paste this in the script module of Blender

 ```python
 import subprocess